How to Write a Statement of Purpose

-- Identify at least two areas of interest that you wish to explore in-depth during your program.
-Identify at least two professional objectives that you wish to achieve as a result of this program.
+- Identify areas of interest that you wish to explore in-depth during your program.
+Identify professional objectives that you wish to achieve as a result of this program.

 - Demonstrate a strong command of written communication and attention to detail.
 Proofread your work before sending it!

 Some things to avoid in your statement of purpose:

 - Avoid misspellings, punctuation errors, grammatical mistakes, etc. Your SOP should represent strong mastery of writing and should be free of errors.

 - Do not rely on quotations of famous people to serve as your SOP.
 Your goal is to convey your thoughts, words, and ideas on your academic career and beyond.

 - While it is acceptable to have someone assist you with proofreading, for example, it is not acceptable to have another person write your Statement of Purpose for you.